 Sometimes in Florida the at-fault party will only have the bare minimum florida no fault or pip insurance and property damage coverage, but you won’t know that at the time.
 The only time that you’re going to know that person is totally uninsured is if the officer marks that that the person was given a ticket because they didn’t show proof of insurance.

-If that happens my clients come and say well who’s going to fix my car is going to fix the damage to my car who’s going to pay my medical bills at a very minimum your own no-fault pip.
+If that happens my clients come and say, “who’s going to fix my car and pay my medical bills?”
+At a very minimum your own no-fault pip.
 Your own no-fault pip is a ten-thousand-dollar policy of insurance and it pays for eighty percent of your medical bills and sixty percent of your lost wages and actually a hundred percent of your replacement household services so if you break your leg in an accident and you can’t mow your yard for a month or two the doctor writes a report or a letter and your policy would pay for you to have that replacement service.

 This is because Florida is a “no fault” insurance state.
 According to Florida law, even when you are in a car accident that someone else caused, you are required by law to submit your own medical expenses to your own automobile insurance company under your Personal Injury Protection (PIP) coverage.
 The individual who caused the accident and their insurance company is responsible for paying your medical bills.
 They are responsible for any lost wages that exceed your PIP policy.
 And they are responsible for pain and suffering if you have sustained a permanent injury.